ci-compass/cicf/week05-containers-and-debugging/README.md

 ```

 This lists all the containers that are currently running.
-There should be no containers are running, but the important thing is
+There should be no containers running, but the important thing is
 that there are no errors.

 ### Build an image

-Our first task is to make a container image.
+Our first task is to create a container image.
 The `Dockerfile-hello` contains the instructions on how to build the
 image.